pygobject/pycairo/doc/reference/surfaces.rst

       data and to create the *ImageSurface*.
 See :meth:`.format_stride_for_width` for example code.

-   .. method:: create_from_png(fobj)
+   .. classmethod:: create_from_png(fobj)

       :param fobj: a filename, file, or file-like object of the PNG to load.

-      Creates a new *ImageSurface* and initializes the contents to the given PNG file.
+      :returns: a new *ImageSurface* initialized the contents to the given PNG file.

-   .. method:: format_stride_for_width(format, width)
+   .. staticmethod:: format_stride_for_width(format, width)

-      :param format: a cairo :ref:`format <mattributes_format>` value
+      :param format: a cairo :ref:`FORMAT <constants_FORMAT>` value
       :param width: the desired width of an *ImageSurface* to be created.
       :returns: the appropriate stride to use given the desired format and width, or -1 if either the format is invalid or the width too large.
+      :rtype: int

       This method provides a stride value that will respect all alignment requirements of the accelerated image-rendering code within cairo.
 Typical usage will be of the form::

-        stride = cairo.ImageSurface.stride_for_width (format, width)
+        stride = cairo.ImageSurface.format_stride_for_width (format, width)
-        surface = cairo.ImageSurface.create_for_data (data, format,
-      				  width, height, stride)
+        surface = cairo.ImageSurface.create_for_data (data, format, width, height, stride)

       .. versionadded:: 1.6